2-Groups, 2-Characters, and Burnside Rings

 is a bijection. \end{lemma} \begin{proof} Thanks to Lemma~\ref{nat_trans}, we just need to construct an inverse map $\Xi^\circ$.
 Given a natural transformation $\varphi$, its value $\varphi_i \coloneqq \varphi_{S_i}$ is a linear map $S_i\rightarrow S_i$.
 Hence, $\varphi_i \in \End_\bK S_i \subseteq A$ and the inverse map is

 \end{proof}

 Now we can prove a version of Corollary~\ref{morita_dec} for non-realizable cocycles.
 It lacks uniqueness statement.

-\begin{cor} For a 2-representation $R$ of $\widetilde{\sK}$ there exists a semimatrix $\sK$-algebra $A$ such that $R$ and $\Theta_A$ are 2-isomorphic.
-In particular, any 2-representation is isomorphic to a strict unitary representation. \end{cor} \begin{proof} Lemma~\ref{morita_dec_group} yields a semimatrix $G$-algebra $A$ so that $R\cong \Theta_A^\circ$ as 2-representations of $G$.
-Lemma~\ref{norm} normalises the 2-representation.
+\begin{cor} For a 2-representation $R$ of $\widetilde{\sK}$ there exists a semimatrix $\sK$-algebra $A$ such that $R$ and $\Theta_A^\circ$ are equivalent.
+In particular, any 2-representation is equivalent to a strict 2-representation. \end{cor} \begin{proof} Lemma~\ref{morita_dec_group} yields a semimatrix $G$-algebra $A$ so that $R\cong \Theta_A^\circ$ as 2-representations of $G$.
+Lemma~\ref{norm} makes the 2-representation unital.
 Transformations $R^1 (\vg, x)$ and $R^2 (\vf,\vg)$ become natural transformations between twists of $A\mbox{-}\Mod^\circ$, hence, Lemma~\ref{nat_trans_1} associates elements of $A$ to all $R^1 (\vg, x)$ and $R^2 (\vf,\vg)$.
 All the proofs in Lemma~\ref{Extension} work for $A\mbox{-}\Mod^\circ$ for a semimatrix algebra $A$, yielding the required $\sK$-algebra structure on $A$. \end{proof}

 Using Corollary~\ref{morita_dec} and Corollary~\ref{morita_dec_1}, we can describe various constructions on realizable 2-representations of $\widetilde{\sK}$.
-It is instructive for the reader to verify that each of the constructions depends only on the 2-representation $R$ but not on its particular realization $R=\Theta_A$ or $R=\Theta_A^\circ$.
+It is instructive for the reader to verify that each of the constructions depend only on the 2-representation $R$ but not on its particular realization $R=\Theta_A$ or $R=\Theta_A^\circ$.
 Tensor products and directs sums of arbitrary 2-representations are defined by Barrett and Mackaay \cite{BaMa}.
 Our definitions agree with theirs and we follow their notation.

 {\em A direct sum} of $\Theta_A^\circ$ and $\Theta_B^\circ$ comes from the direct sum of algebras:

 The $\sK$-structure $\omega_{A\oplus B}$ on the direct sum is the obvious one: